ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 - **Preserves remote-ness** -- Operations are `remote` methods on a client object, maintaining Ballerina's core philosophy that network calls are always visible in the code and in diagrams.
 - **Isolates generated code from hand-crafted code** -- The existing `Client` is auto-generated from OpenAPI specs and can be regenerated without risk of overwriting curated operations.
-The operations client lives in a separate file and is maintained independently.
+The `Connector` lives in a separate file and is maintained independently.
 - **Clean separation for tooling** -- The Language Server and other tools do not need special logic to differentiate curated operations from raw API methods.
-All methods on the operations client are curated; all methods on the advanced client are generated.
+All remote methods on the `Connector` are curated; all methods on the `Client` are generated.

 ### Annotating Operations

-Curated remote methods on the operations client need to be annotated so that tooling (Ballerina Integrator, Workflows, IDEs, AI assistants) can programmatically identify and surface them.
+Curated remote methods on the `Connector` need to be annotated so that tooling (WSO2 Integrator, Workflows, IDEs, AI assistants) can programmatically identify and surface them.
 Two approaches were evaluated for this.

 #### Approach 1: Extend the `@display` Annotation